For Christmas and New Year opening times, please click below

 Diabetes and CKD - Keeping Yourself Well

-Welcome to Ball Tree
+Your Ball Tree Surgery

 The Medical Team at Ball Tree aims to provide all our patients with access to quality personalised care in a friendly environment.